 All assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

-Upon successful completion of this two-year programme, you will be equipped with the knowledge and skills to pursue a new career or advance an existing one in a wide variety of equestrian businesses, including self-employment.
+Upon successful completion of this four-year programme, you will be equipped with the knowledge and skills to pursue a new career or advance an existing one in a wide variety of equestrian businesses, including self-employment.

 The programme will provide excellent practical skills, enabling you to develop necessary industrial experience in a range of contexts.